ICE9-Robotics/ROS-for-Steam-Deck-OLED/README.md

 ```

 4. Trust all signiture

-This is a dangerous move but it seems there is no other way around (I am not an expert in Linux though).
-Without trust all package signitures, you can't use pacman to install anything.
-Just be careful with what you are installing.
+<sup>Warning: this may allow you to install malware.
+Be careful with what you are installing.</sup>

 This can be done by setting `SigLevel` to `TrustAll` in /etc/pacman.conf.
 ```sh